Starfish-develop/Starfish/README.md

 it frees up some extra space, but it doesn't really free you from *bias*, which is what is important.
 Instead, it is the line identifications and downweighting that should be used.

+Something weird is really going on with the acceptance of the no-covariance sampler at the moment.
+I have runs on Odyssey that seem to point to large error bars.
+Now, when I do this here it seems like it isn't working.
+What's the deal?
+Is it that I am using a homebrew emcee?
+Am I switching parameters in the wrong way?

 # Gl51

 * logg fixed to 5.0, low polynomial